OMeadows/ecom-demo/data/input/table_schema.md

 #### Closed Deals

-<b>Table Description</b>: <br>After a qualified lead fills in a form at a landing page he is contacted by a Sales Development Representative.
+<u>Table Description</u>: <br>After a qualified lead fills in a form at a landing page he is contacted by a Sales Development Representative.
 At this step some information is checked and more information about the lead is gathered.

 |Column Name|Description|
 |:---|:---|